webclinic017/Insider-Trading-Real-Time-Analytics/README.md

 # Insider-Trading-Real-Time-Analytics

 Real-time automated ETL pipeline to visualize insider trading data.
-I use this project to store data scraped from [insider arbitrage](https://www.insidearbitrage.com/), visualize market activity for better decision making (long or short a stock) and analyze trends/patterns not readily observable, all in real-time.
+I use this project to store data scraped from [insider arbitrage](https://www.insidearbitrage.com/), visualize market activity for better decision making and analyze trends/patterns not readily observable, all in real-time.

 ## Techologies Used
 * Selenium